 One of the highlights of Stargayzing’s four-week “blogcation” came in early August when, at the recommendation of my friend James Gavin, he and I hightailed it down to New York’s Metropolitan Room to catch the inimitable Pia Zadora in her new club act “Pia Reloaded.”
-Knowing Ms. Zadora only from her sporadic film work and old music videos like “When the Rain Begins to Fall” (with Jermaine Jackson), “Let’s Dance Tonight” (both from her 1984 film Voyage of the Rock Aliens), and “Little Bit of Heaven” (1985), which, in addition to being a big hit in Germany, had the distinction of using the exact same keyboard sound as Laura Branigan’s “Solitaire.”
+Knowing Ms. Zadora only from her sporadic film work and classic 1980s music videos like “When the Rain Begins to Fall” (with Jermaine Jackson)—that’s the one with the unforgettable line, “Is there a bar in this scum bucket town?”— “Let’s Dance Tonight” (both from her 1984 film Voyage of the Rock Aliens), and “Little Bit of Heaven” (1985), which, in addition to being a big hit in Germany, had the distinction of using the exact same keyboard sound as Laura Branigan’s “Solitaire.”
 I freely admit to zadoring her frothy brand of dance pop hits; Pia was playing to her gay audience long before it was cool.

 But Pia transitioned to pre-rock era pop standards sometime after that and I guess I sort of lost track of her.
 I was initially a bit incredulous until James insisted that it was simply impossible to dislike Pia.
 “It’s like an old-fashioned club act,” he advised; and so it was.